VESIT-CMPN-Projects/2023-24-BE23/research/README.md

 # YOLOv8 Object Detection Streamlit App

-This repository contains a Streamlit app for object detection using the YOLOv8 model.
+This repository contains a Streamlit app for fish detection using the YOLOv8 model.
 The app allows users to upload images and perform object detection on them.

+## Dataset link

+fishnet.ai v0.1.2

 ## Instructions